 In July 2008, we and Cellectis S.A. entered into an Amended and Restated Non-Exclusive License Agreement.
 The amended license agreement resolved a dispute between the parties related to the interpretation of a license agreement entered into by the parties in December 2003 pursuant to which we licensed certain patents and patent applications relating to a process for the specific replacement of a copy of a gene in the receiver genome by homologous recombination.
-Pursuant to the amended license agreement, in July 2008, we made a non-refundable \$12.5 million payment to Cellectis and agreed to pay Cellectis a low single-digit royalty based on revenue received by us from any future licenses or sales of our VelocImmune products and services.
-No royalties are payable to Cellectis with respect to our VelocImmune license agreements with AstraZeneca and Astellas or our antibody collaboration with Sanofi.
+Pursuant to the amended license agreement, in July 2008, we made a non-refundable \$12.5 million payment to Cellectis and agreed to pay Cellectis a low single-digit royalty based on revenue received by us from any future licenses or sales of our VelociGene or Velocimmune products and services.
+No royalties are payable to Cellectis with respect to our former VelocImmune license agreement with AstraZeneca, our current VelocImmune license agreement with Astellas, or our antibody collaboration with Sanofi.
 In addition, no royalties are payable to Cellectis on any revenue from commercial sales of antibodies from our VelocImmune technology.
 We are amortizing our \$12.5 million payment to Cellectis in proportion to past and anticipated future revenues under our license agreements with AstraZeneca and Astellas and our antibody discovery agreement with Sanofi (as amended in November 2009).